 Palmer Commons, 100 Washtenaw Ave, Ann Arbor, MI 48109

-The Central Bank of the Future conference, which will take place October 2-3, 2019, contributes to a research initiative undertaken by the University of Michigan’s Center on Finance, Law & Policy, in partnership with the Bill & Melinda Gates Foundation, to consider how the role of a central bank could evolve in the future to enable it to make greater contributions toward financial inclusion.
+The Central Bank of the Future conference, which will take place October 2-3, 2019, contributes to a research initiative undertaken by the University of Michigan’s Center on Finance, Law & Policy, in partnership with the Bill & Melinda Gates Foundation, to consider how the role of a central bank could evolve in the future to enable central banks around the world to make greater contributions toward financial inclusion.
 The project will consider not only the traditional roles that central banks have played in setting monetary policy, supervising the financial sector, and overseeing payments systems, but also other functions.
-Ultimately, the research intends to identify technologies, processes, or tools that could benefit a central bank in supporting public policy objectives related to inclusion, and consider how other sectors, including the private sector and philanthropy, might have a role to play in supporting the development of those tools.
+Ultimately, the research intends to identify technologies, processes, or tools that could benefit a central bank in supporting public policy objectives related to inclusion, and consider whether other sectors, including philanthropy, might have a role to play in supporting the development of those tools.
 (To learn more about the overarching project, or to read the first working papers in the series, click here.)